-Many of us see Solar Power as a relatively new technology but the origins of Solar Energy go back to the 7th Century BC lighting fires using magnifying materials.
-Even in the 3rd Century BC, Greeks and Romans regularly harnessed solar power with mirrors to light torches for religious ceremonies.
+Many see Solar Power as a relatively new technology.
+However, the origins of Solar Energy begin in the 7th Century BC.
+During these times, it was common to light fires using magnifying materials.
+Even in the 3rd Century BC, Greeks and Romans regularly harnessed solar power with mirrors.
+This was to light torches for religious ceremonies.

-Throughout history of solar, the suns power was even used when the Romans built large South Facing windows just to capture the sun’s warmth.
+The power of the sun has been utilised throughout history.
+Even the Romans built large South Facing windows just to capture the sun’s warmth.

-Modern Day Solar Power as we know it, was marked with the creation of the silicon photovoltaic (PV) cell at Bell Labs by Daryl Chapin, Calvin Fuller and Gerald Pearson in 1954.
+The creation of the silicon photovoltaic (PV) cell marked the beginning of modern day Solar Power as we know it.
+This occurred in 1954 at Bell Labs by Daryl Chapin, Calvin Fuller and Gerald Pearson.
 NASA used Solar Panels on many of its early expeditions and in 1964, they were responsible for the first Nimbus aircraft, which was ran entirely on a 470 watt solar array.

-Huge progress was made over the next two decades with notable breakthroughs.
-In 1973, the first solar building, was ran on a hybrid supply of solar thermal and PV.
-The PV wasn’t roof mounted, as many solar panels are today, but integral to the roof.
+Huge progress continued over the next two decades.
+In 1973, the first solar building, ran on a hybrid supply of solar thermal and PV.
+Incidentally, the PV wasn’t roof mounted, as many solar panels are today, but integral to the roof.

-The first solar powered airplane, ‘The Solar Challenger’, was built by Paul MacReady in 1981.
-Entirely powered by solar, it was flown across the English Channel to France.
-Later in 1998, remotely powered ‘Pathfinder’ aircraft was the first solar powered aircraft to reach an altitude record of 80,000 feet on it’s 39thconsecutive flight.
+The first solar powered airplane was ‘The Solar Challenger’.
+Built by Paul MacReady in 1981.
+Entirely powered by solar it flew across the English Channel to France.
+Later, in 1998, remotely powered ‘Pathfinder’ aircraft set a new record.
+It became the first solar powered aircraft to reach an altitude of 80,000 feet on it’s 39thconsecutive flight.

 Solar Power for homes has seen a huge increase over the last two decades.
-As we are increasingly concerned with sustainable energy sources, we are evermore looking to Solar Power to provide the energy we need.
+As we are increasingly concerned with sustainable energy sources, we look to Solar Power to provide the energy we need.

-Solar Install costs have dropped over the last decade as technology advances and production costs are lowered.
-Consumers often turn to solar rebates and solar reviews to find the best installer or a means of lowering the cost of installation.
-Solar rebates are available in many countries and can offer superb incentives to invest in this energy saving technology.
+Over the last decade, Solar Install costs have fallen due to technology advancements and lower production costs.
+Consumers often turn to solar rebates and solar reviews to find the best installer and reduce the cost of installation.
+Consequently, Solar rebates are available in many countries.
+These rebates can offer superb incentives to invest in this energy saving technology.

-By mid century it has been predicted that a quarter of the world’s electricity will be solar generated, second only to wind.
+It’s predicted that a quarter of the world’s electricity will be solar generated by the middle of the century.
+This is second only to wind generated power.
 The global capacity may face a rise to more than 18 times its current level by 2050.